rkotze/rkotze.github.io/_posts/2019-12-09-mock-react-hooks-unit-testing.md

 tags: javascript react unit-testing
 ---

 This won't be a deep dive into unit testing React components but I will present some options for mocking external services.
-This is seen good practice at the unit test level as we don't want these tests dependant on external API which will slow the feedback down and make the test fragile.
-Mocking is typically used quite loosely and there is plenty of nuances when we throw _spies_ and _stubs_ in the mix.
+This is seen as good practice at the unit test level, as we don't want these tests dependant on an external API which will slow the feedback down and make the test fragile.
+Mocking is typically used quite loosely and there are plenty of nuances when we throw _spies_ and _stubs_ in the mix.
 However, they do have a particular meaning and they are all placed under the generic term of [Test Double](https://martinfowler.com/bliki/TestDouble.html){:target="\_blank" rel="noopener"} as described by Martin Fowler.

 <!--more-->

 Essentially a mock is about replacing the actual implementation with a set of functions that enable you to assert how the subject under test was used.
-Using test libraries like [Jest](https://jestjs.io/docs/en/mock-functions){:target="\_blank" rel="noopener"} we get this functionality to use in our asserts, for example was a method called and with the expected parameters.
-Jest has built a simple API for managing mocks and does not break out into a more generic Test Double library which I find gets confusing quick.
+Using test libraries like [Jest](https://jestjs.io/docs/en/mock-functions){:target="\_blank" rel="noopener"} we get this functionality to use in our asserts.
+For example, was a method called and with the expected parameters?
+Jest has built a simple API for managing mocks and does not break out into a more generic Test Double library - which gets confusing quick.

 ![red-puzzle-piece](https://user-images.githubusercontent.com/10452163/70393368-f0b53e80-19e0-11ea-85fd-e7b415a4a31b.jpg)
 _Photo by Ryoji Iwata on Unsplash_

-The first thing we are going to look at is with most React apps they make an Http call to an external service.
+The first thing we are going to look at is the fact that most React apps make an Http call to an external service.
 In this example we make an a call to [SWAPI](https://swapi.co/){:target="\_blank" rel="noopener"} to get the names of characters from Star Wars.
-What we want to test is when that character is selected we show details of them.
+What we want to test is when a specific character is selected we show details of that character.

 ### Getting started

-You can go ahead and use [create react app](https://github.com/facebook/create-react-app){:target="\_blank" rel="noopener"} which comes with [react-testing-library](https://github.com/testing-library/react-testing-library){:target="\_blank" rel="noopener"} installed, which I've post about to help get started [react-testing-library & Jest](/coding/react-testing-library-jest).
+You can go ahead and use [create react app](https://github.com/facebook/create-react-app){:target="\_blank" rel="noopener"} which comes with [react-testing-library](https://github.com/testing-library/react-testing-library){:target="\_blank" rel="noopener"} installed, which I've posted about to help you get started [react-testing-library & Jest](/coding/react-testing-library-jest).

 ```
 npx create-react-app your-app-name
 ```

 **First we write a test** which checks that our fetch [React hook](https://reactjs.org/docs/hooks-intro.html){:target="\_blank" rel="noopener"} is called with "people" as the first parameter and returns fake data to be rendered into a select list.
 The test also asserts there are three items and one contains Luke Skywalker.
-Here my GitHub repository containing these code examples, [Star Wars React app tests](https://github.com/rkotze/starwars-react-app-tests){:target="\_blank" rel="noopener"}.
+Here is my GitHub repository containing these code examples, [Star Wars React app tests](https://github.com/rkotze/starwars-react-app-tests){:target="\_blank" rel="noopener"}.

 ```javascript
 // list-character.spec.js